Modules

 Modules over commutative rings

-Consider the case of a commutative ring R and suppose M is a left R-module.
-For clarity, denote the left action of a ring element r on a module element m by r⋅m.
+Suppose M is a left module over a commutative ring R. For clarity, let's denote the left action of a ring element r on a module element m by r⋅m.
 Now define a right action of R on M by setting m⋆r=r⋅m.
-You can quickly check that this does indeed define a right R-action on M, giving (the underlying abelian group of M) the structure of a right R-module.
+You can quickly check that this does indeed define a right action of R on M, giving (the underlying abelian group of M) the structure of a right R-module.
 The only property that requires the commutativity of R is the "associativity" of the action.
 Indeed, on the one hand we have

 m⋆(rs)=(rs)⋅m,